PowerCommands/SpotifyPrompt/README.md

 ## Prerequisites

 - **.NET 9.0 SDK** installed on your machine.
 - A **Spotify Developer** account with a registered application.
+  Register your account here: https://developer.spotify.com/

   You’ll need:
   - **Client ID**
   - **Redirect URI** (e.g., `http://localhost:5000/callback/`)
 - Your Spotify **Client ID** stored as an encrypted secret under the key `spotify_prompt` in the built‑in Security module.